 The list includes a few other benefits as well; you’ll learn about them in this article.
 You’ll also find out how to get started with raw feeding in the easiest way possible – just by adding raw food to your dog’s current diet.

 Dogs Require Meat-Based Protein, Not Grains

-Even though some people may believe that it is healthy, grains can be difficult for dogs to digest.
+Even though some people may believe it is healthy, grains can be difficult for dogs to digest.
 Although your dog does not require a grain-free diet, they do need protein from meat sources.

 When you feed raw meat to your dog, you’re providing them with a lot of the nutrients they need to thrive.
 This includes lots of protein and essential amino acids.
-In addition to getting more nutrients, feeding your dog raw meat will help ensure that their coat and skin stay healthy.
+In addition to getting more nutrients, feeding your dog raw meat will help ensure their coat and skin stay healthy.